ornldaac/bioscape_workshop_sa/book/tutorials/Townsend_Tutorials/Part_3_Trait_Mapping_with_Image/README.md

 We're happy you're here!
 This tutorial is for the application of the foliar functional trait model coefficients to hyperspectral imagery.

-## What will you do here:
+## What Will You Do Here:
-1. Import this Github repository into your local working environment
+1. Import this Github repository into your local working environment.
-2. Import the hyperspectral image tile into the **Data** folder of your newly downloaded and created repository.
-3. Startup an instance of Jupyter Notebook
+2. Startup an instance of Jupyter Notebook
-4. Edit the code line for the specific hyperspectral image file name.
+</br> 3a. _(Optional)_ Edit the code line for the specific hyperspectral image file name for the shared folder on SMCE.
-</br> 4a. _(Optional)_ Edit the code line for the specific coefficient model file name.
+</br> 3b. _(Optional)_ Edit the code line for the specific coefficient model file name.
-6. Execute the code line-by-line in Jupyter Notebook to produce the foliar trait map.
+4. Execute the code line-by-line in Jupyter Notebook to produce the foliar trait map.
-7. Visualize the results
+5. Visualize the results

-## What the code is actually doing:
+## What the Code is Actually Doing:
 1. Loads the hyperspectral image you specify
 2. Brightness normalizes the spectral bands by vector normalizing (we'll explain)
 3. Applies the trait coefficients per band